Porco-Rosso/Lipstick-on-a-Pig/README.md

 `CGO_ENABLED=0 go build`

-You should end up with a binary named lipstick-on-a-pig for your OS and arch
+You should end up with a binary named lipstick-on-a-pig for your OS and arch.